Tanks in the Cold War: Vietnam War era

-The battle reports from the troops were sometimes glowing, while the reports higher up the chain of command were often negative.
+The Sheridan saw extensive action in the Vietnam War.
 A 1969 evaluation of the vehicles found the M551 was employed in reconnaissance, night patrol and road clearing, accumulating 39,455 road miles and 520 combat missions, with a ready rate of 81.3 percent.
 Despite vulnerability to rockets and mines, it was judged worth applying modifications and equip all cavalry squadrons with the Sheridan.